Eight Key Food & Beverage Trends for 2022

 8. Sustainability.
 Now that F&B producers and consumers are more experienced at living with the pandemic, focus can shift back toward sustainability (for example, some environmentally-friendly practices, such as using reusable cups, were suspended for safety concerns).
 However, in 2021, “sustainability takes center stage,” states ADM, a food technology company, observing that nearly two-thirds of consumers want their food choices to have a positive impact on the environment.
 Lux Research’s report The Food Company of 2050 also lists “increasing sustainability” as a key factor for increasing brand awareness and market share.

 As the U.S. and the rest of the world enter year 2 of the pandemic, COVID-19 continues to transform our shopping and eating preferences and experiences.
-To stay competitive, F&B companies must make technology investments to be agile and respond quickly to the ever-changing environment.
+To stay competitive, Food & Beverage companies must make technology investments to be agile and respond quickly to the ever-changing environment.

 “Transparency throughout the supply chain will dominate in 2021,” states Lu Ann Williams, director of insights and innovation at Innova Market Insights.
 “Consumers will continue to search for brands that can build trust, provide authentic and credible products, and create shopper confidence in the current and post-COVID climate.”